YonSci/gdp-nowcasting-ml/_episodes/08-acquiring-google-trends-data.md

 - `Search Categories and Types`: Enables filtering by category or search type (e.g., web search, image search, YouTube search).

 With both manual exploration and automated methods using tools like the pytrends Python library, Google Trends data is accessible and versatile for a wide range of analyses.

+Various research centers and economic institutes have utilized different sets of keywords for their studies.
+Identifying appropriate keywords for a specific country or geographic region often requires in-depth research.
+However, here are examples of keywords used by three notable institutions:

+1) University of British Columbia (UBC), Canada

+- Capstone Project: _Nowcasting Macroeconomic Indicators using Google Trends (2022)_

+2) Organisation for Economic Co-operation and Development (OECD)

+- _OECD Economics Department Working Papers (2020)

+3) Institute of Business Administration (IBA), Karachi, Pakistan

+- _Nowcasting GDP Growth and Forecasting Inflation of Pakistan, 2021_

 # Download Google Trends Data